-Over time, more than 20 of the defendants who were sentenced to prison were exonerated, the earliest in 1991.
+Over time, more than 20 of the defendants who were sentenced to prison were exonerated, the earliest in 1991 and the latest in 2008.
 In most of these exonerations the children who had testified that they had been abused recanted their testimony.
 In all of the exonerations there was evidence that the complaining witnesses – some as young as four years old – had been coerced or persuaded by the authorities to make false accusations.

 The Kern County cases are the oldest and largest of several groups of prosecutions that occurred in a wave of child sex abuse hysteria that swept through the country in the 1980s and early 1990s.
 Some (but not all) of these cases included allegations of satanic rituals.
 Many focused on day care centers.
 Nationally, there have been dozens of exonerations in child sex abuse hysteria cases.

 Grant Self, who lived in a pool house he rented from John Stoll

 , first fell under suspicion in June 1984, when Stoll’s ex-wife, Ann Karlan, called the Kern County Sheriff's Department and said she believed that on a recent visit with Stoll, Self had molested their 6-year-old son Jed.
 Self had two prior unrelated sex abuse convictions.
 Stoll and Karlan had gone through a bitter divorce, and Karlan was angry that a judge had granted joint custody over Jed.